Elisa Capitanio is Head of Design at social media intelligence agency Storyful. She also runs her own independent abstract art business.

 A master of both digital design and abstract art

 Elisa Capitanio came to Ireland more than a decade ago completely by chance.
 Living in Italy, she longed for a change of pace, so she left her home in Bergamo and moved to London.

 Dublin came calling with an opportunity for Elisa to try her hand at being a web designer, so she packed her bags for a second time and moved country again.

-“I love how people are always open to talk about what they do.
-Something that definitely helped me a lot in the beginning when I didn’t know anybody is that there are loads of different cultures, and people [in Dublin] help each other a lot.”
+Of working in Dublin’s tech industry, Elisa says: “I love how people are always open to talk about what they do.
+Something that definitely helped me a lot in the beginning, when I didn’t know anybody, is that there are loads of different cultures and people [in Dublin] that help each other a lot.”

-On the weekend she paints – a lot!
-She uses natural sponges to create her unique colour gradients that resemble the sky, which is her favourite thing about Ireland.
-Elisa believes it’s much closer than any other city she has been to.
+On the weekend, Elisa paints – a lot!
+She uses natural sponges to create unique colour gradients that resemble the sky – which is her favourite thing about Ireland.
+Elisa believes the sky is much closer here than in any other city she has been to.

-Elisa believes that creativity is the force that makes you wonder, and painting makes her come alive!
+Elisa believes that creativity is the force that makes you wonder and painting makes her come alive!

 Elisa is very active on Instagram, where she posts daily updates about her process, new paintings, promotions and everything else she’s working on.

 As well as following Elisa Capitanio on social, you can also visit her website.
 Here she sells her work, shares free resources, runs classes and posts about upcoming exhibitions.